cryptomator/cli/README.md

 java -jar cryptomator-cli-x.y.z.jar \
     --vault demoVault=/path/to/vault --password demoVault=topSecret \
     --vault otherVault=/path/to/differentVault --passwordfile otherVault=/path/to/fileWithPassword \
+    --vault thirdVault=/path/to/thirdVault  \
     --bind 127.0.0.1 --port 8080
-# you can now mount http://localhost:8080/demoVault/
+# You can now mount http://localhost:8080/demoVault/,
+# The password for the thirdVault is read from stdin.
+# Be aware that passing the password on the commandline typically makes it visible to anyone on your system!
 ```

 ## Filesystem integration